-Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
-Projects planned through the Attachment M-3 Process could include those that: (i) expand or enhance the transmission system; (ii) address local reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements; or (v) implement Transmission Owner asset management activities (which could include needs related to a transmission facility approaching the end of its useful life as determined in accordance with good utility practice.
+Transmission Owner may identify a need associated with a transmission expansion or enhancement not required to comply with the PJM reliability, operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach project.
+The PJM Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
+Projects planned through the Attachment M-3 Process could include those that: (i) expand or enhance the transmission system; (ii) address Transmission Owner zonal reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements; or (v) implement Transmission facility approaching the end of its useful life as determined in accordance with good utility practice.

-6. Generation and transmission interconnection Customer-Funded Upgrade analyses:
+6. Customer-Funded Upgrade analyses: